aymaneallaoui/python-to-c/README.md

 ```
 Then you can use the desired function in your code.

-# how to compile your programe:
+# how to compile my programe ?:
 There are different ways to compile and run a C program depending on your operating system and the tools you have installed.

 One way is to use a command-line interface (CLI) such as Cygwin1 or GCC2.
 You can type the following command: